POSITIVE YOUTH DEVELOPMENT

 Residents participate in weekly house meetings to manage and address concerns within community.

-Residents develop leadership and lead service projects through weekly Youth Corps sessions.
+Youth develop leadership and lead service projects.

 Morning meetings offer a daily forum to share immediate needs and define the day’s schedule.

-Residents plan and lead recreation, including holiday events, birthdays, game nights, and trips.
+Youth plan and lead recreation, including holiday events, birthdays, game nights, and trips.

 These practices promote the development of each client’s positive identity by allowing self-determination, by identifying strengths and positive behaviors, and by giving space to practice and develop competencies through frequent social engagement and governance opportunities.